Reihan Salam: Political views and style

 Salam has been described as "Literary Brooklyn's Favorite Conservative."
 He has written that he intends to "pump ideas into the bloodstream of American conservatism."

 I write in the hope and expectation that people read people with whom they disagree to challenge their settled views.
 Suffice it to say that this isn't generally the case, but I'm happy to continue behaving as though it is, as it is true of enough people to justify the effort.

 Salam has taken a strong interest in congestion pricing and the encouragement of denser living arrangements, the promotion of natural gas and nuclear power, reform of the US tax code, and the fostering of a more competitive and diverse marketplace of educational providers.
 In the wake of the shooting death of Michael Brown in Ferguson, Missouri, Salam argued that white flight and unsustainable urban sprawl had contributed to high poverty levels.
 Drawing on the San Francisco Bay Area as an example, he has identified restrictive zoning policies as an important barrier to upward mobility in the US.
 He has defended work requirements for welfare recipients in New York City and elsewhere.

 Whilst initially supporting the Iraq War, he has since called it a disaster of "world-historical proportions."
 He claims to advocate policies that strengthen the "traditional family structure" and has opposed gay marriage.
-He has described as "brilliant" figures like Canadian Marxist philosopher Gerald Cohen and Reagan adviser and neoclassical economist Martin Feldstein.
+He has been described as "brilliant" by figures like Canadian Marxist philosopher Gerald Cohen and Reagan adviser and neoclassical economist Martin Feldstein.